lionsgrandson/WritingThoughts/README.md

 - **Password Protection:** Keep your journal entries private with a secure password.
 - **Simple Interface:** Intuitive and easy-to-use interface for a seamless journaling experience.
-- **Encrypted Storage:** Entries are securely encrypted to protect your personal information.
 - **Date Stamping:** Entries are automatically date-stamped for easy organization.

 ## Getting Started